Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 ## Prerequisites

-Before starting there are a few things we need to setup:
+Before starting there are a few things we need to setup.

-1. Choose a pool for apps if you haven't used apps in TrueNAS before
-1. Create datasets for each application

 ### Choose a Pool